Welcome to English as a New Language!

 Stand-alone class in English as a New Language:

 This course is mandatory for all students who have scored at the entering or emerging level on the NYSESLAT or NYSITELL exam.
 The course provides grade and age level appropriate instruction in the required content area subjects in English supported by E.N.L. methodologies, employed in a systematic and structured way.
 This course is designed to develop cognitive skills of multi-language learners in the content areas.
 New York State testing determines eligibility.

 Integrated Reading/Writing/English Language Arts:

 This course is taught by a Reading/Writing/English Language Arts teacher and the teacher of English as a New Language.
-This curriculum is offered at the middle school, but includes the ENL teacher to provide support during the class so that English Language Learners/Multi-language learners are provided the appropriate tools and strategies to be successful in the course as they develop their language skills.
+The ENL teacher provides support during the class so that English Language Learners/Multi-language learners are provided the appropriate tools and strategies to be successful in the course as they develop their language skills.

 To view a list of course offerings at Woodmere Middle School, click here.